Yerayexpo/Yerayexpo/README.md

 # About Me
 <div align="center">
-Hello there! ✌️ My name is Yeray Exposito, and I am currently on the lookout for new career opportunities.
+Hello there! ✌️ My name is Yeray Exposito, and I am currently on the lookout for new career opportunities. </p>

-📚 As of now, I am Teacher Assitant in a bootcamp.
+📚 As of now, I am Teacher Assitant in a bootcamp.</p>

 🎇 I’m currently focusing on Data Science</p>